TanjilaNur/taskora/README.md

 ### Restore flow
 1. User taps **Import Backup** from the app menu
-2. File picker opens — user selects a `.taskflow_backup` file
+2. File picker opens — user selects a `.taskora_backup` file
 3. Confirmation dialog: *"This will replace ALL current tasks.
 Are you sure?"*
 4. On confirm: `deleteAll()` → `saveModels(parsed tasks)` → list refreshed